 Talking Points

 • Vaccination is the best way to protect children from COVID-19.
-To protect against severe illness, the CDC recommends that all children and adolescents age 6 months and older complete their age-appropriate COVID-19 vaccine series.
-Children and adolescents are eligible for three vaccines — Moderna, Pfizer-BioNTech, or Novavax.
+To protect against severe illness, the CDC recommends that all children and adolescents ages 6 months and older get an updated 2024-2025 COVID-19 vaccine.

 • COVID-19 vaccines are safe and effective.
-Before they were authorized for young children, preteens, and teenagers, health experts reviewed safety and effectiveness data from clinical trials involving thousands of children.
+Before they were authorized for use, health experts reviewed safety and effectiveness data from clinical trials involving thousands of children.

 Pediatric vaccines